ntop/ntopng/doc/src/plugins/examples.rst

 information that ntopng has collected to determine changes in the SNMP network topology.
 When a new link is added or an old link is removed, the `alert_snmp_topology_changed` alert is generated.

-Here is an analysis of the user script reponsible for the alert generation.
+Here is an analysis of the check reponsible for the alert generation.

 .. code:: lua